 Failure to strictly comply with the documents, plans, terms, conditions and safeguards approved as a part of the Special Permit shall be a violation of these Regulations.
 The ZEO shall notify the applicant, in writing, of the specifics of the noncompliance and shall provide a reasonable time period for compliance therewith.
-Unless there is full compliance within such time period, the Commission may, following a duly advertised public hearing, rescind and revoke such Special Permit.
+Failure to comply with the written notice and documents, plans, terms, conditions and safeguards of the approved Special Permit may necessitate further action on behalf of the Commission.